Get,

 8. Niacin:

 According to a study, regular consumption of hibiscus tea potentially lowered the blood pressure of a hypertensive patient as compared to the initial dose of the standard medication to lower the BP.
-So, hibiscus tea might be useful to bring down high BP with the avoidance of side effects of the medications used to treat hypertension.
+So, hibiscus tea might be useful to bring down high BP with the avoidance of side effects of the medications used to treat hypertension12.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-The whole plant of hibiscus, including the flower, stem, leaves, roots and seeds, has beneficial properties .1
+The whole plant of hibiscus, including the flower, stem, leaves, roots and seeds, has beneficial properties1.

 In Egypt and Sudan, tea extracted from a part of the hibiscus flower is used as a refrigerant to lower body temperature.
 This preparation is known as karkade.